kinopee0219/capstone/proposal.md

 First of all, train and test datasets are split into small datasets according to window length and normalized within window.
 Next, train dataset is split into train and validation datasets.
 The validation dataset is used for decide hyper-parametes, such as number of epochs and layers etc. in order to avoid information leak from test dataset.
 By doing so, generalization performance of build deep learning models can be evaluated.
 ** Modeling **
-After the above preprocessing, RNN, CNN, LSTM, CNN+LSTM models are build on the preprocessed train datasets with target of Close price.
+After the above preprocessing, RNN, LSTM, CNN+LSTM models are build on the preprocessed train datasets with target of Close price.
 After each model is trained, it is tested on the test dataset with MSE.

 ### Benchmark Model
 In this problem, RNN model is build to get base MSE as benchmark model.
 RNN, one of the famous deep learning models, is often used for time-series forecasting.
 This is an usual score with conventional method employing deep learning.
 As mentioned above, the metrics with which the benchmark model is measured is also MSE.